-In their native climate, cyclamen flowers bloom during mild, Mediterranean winters when they enjoy cool temperatures.
-Ideal daytime temperatures are between 60 and 65 degrees Fahrenheit (15 to 18 C.), with night temperatures around 50 degrees (10 C.).
+In their native climate, cyclamen flowers bloom during mild, Mediterranean winters when they enjoy cooler temperatures.
+Ideal daytime temperatures are between 60 and 65 degrees F. (15-18 C.), with night temperatures around 50 degrees F. (10 C.).
 Modern hybrids let you stretch these temperatures a bit, but they still prefer to stay cool.

 At the same time, they prefer indirect light, so never set them in a bright window.
 If you aren’t sure whether you have direct or indirect sunlight, look at the shadow behind the plant.
 Direct light casts a crisp, sharp shadow, while indirect light will produce a fuzzy shadow, if any.

 Cyclamen plants are more exacting about their water requirements than most plants.
 We’re taught to water our potted plants when the soil is dry at a depth of an inch (2.5 cm.) or so, but cyclamens want water when the surface of the soil feels dry.
 When you water the plant, don’t get the crown or center part of the plant wet.
 If there isn’t room to water the plant without getting the crown wet, set the pot in a dish of water and let it soak up moisture from the bottom for about 15 minutes.

 As with most plants, you should keep the faded blossoms plucked off.
 This encourages them to bloom more freely and over a longer period.
 When deadheading cyclamen, it’s best to use scissors and clip them as close to the bottom as possible.